 The BeltLine is one of the best places in Atlanta to experience art for free.
-Their legendary legacy in the arts continues, with a brand-new sculpture set to be unveiled on October 29 from 3-5pm.
+Their legendary legacy in the arts continues, with a brand-new sculpture that was unveiled on October 29 (2022).

 The sculpture is called Naw’-tsiʔ: Bear Effigy Vessel, and will be installed on the Atlanta BeltLine Eastside Trail at Ponce City Market.

-The artist behind the sculpture is master Caddo potter, Chase Kahwinhut Earles, who will also be doing a special artist talk at the unveiling.
+The artist behind the sculpture is master Caddo potter, Chase Kahwinhut Earles, who’s bringing a slice of their culture to A-Town in the form of this gorgeous sculpture.

 Caddo pottery is a widespread tradition, spanning around North America and traded as far as Europe.
 Chase has solidified himself in the art world for redefining and reviving this ancient artform.